tsgates/arch-wiki-markdown/wiki/Open_Sound_System.md

 Install
 -------

-Install oss from the official repositories.

-There is also a development version of OSS available in the AUR with the oss-hg package.
+Install oss which is available in the AUR.
+There is also a development version of OSS available in the AUR with the oss-git package.

-Note:oss-hg does not yet have a systemd unit file, but you can use the one from oss.
-For this you need to copy it to /usr/lib/systemd/system/oss4.service.

 This will install the OSS, run the OSS install script (temporarily disabling the ALSA modules) and install the OSS kernel modules.
 Since